 (j) any sensitive information required to be disclosed by law; and

-(k) any other sensitive information required to perform the legal service to the individual.
+(k) any other sensitive information required to perform the legal or other service to the individual.

 We will not collect sensitive information without the individual’s consent to which the information relates unless permitted under the Privacy Act.